i3uex/sam/notebooks/README.md

 The following notebooks are available:

 - **get_slice.ipynb**: describes the process of extracting a slice from a given NIfTI.
+- **windowing.ipynb**: shows how to enhance contrast for a particular organ in a given slice of a CT image.
+- **coordinates_conventions.ipynb**: explains the reasons behind the decision to follow the row, column coordinates convention in this project.

 [jupyter]: https://jupyter.org/ "Free software, open standards, and web services for interactive computing across all programming languages"